-- If you are using a system with integrated graphics, or perhaps an older GPU, go to Preferences > Performance, and turn ‘Use Graphics Processor’ off.
+- Change Graphics driver: If you are using a computer with integrated graphics, go to Preferences > Performance, and turn ‘Use Graphics Processor’ off.
 It has been reported by several users that they notice slower performance if that setting is turned on.

-- Having a Camera Raw Cache set to a lower storage space can also affect performance.
-Go to Preferences > File Handling, and increase the size of Camera Raw Cache by a significant amount.
-Generally, 30 GB is a good place to be.
+- Increase Cache: By default Camera Raw Cache is set to 1 or 5GB.
+The cache is a quick memory that Lightroom accesses to work on your photos.
+A bigger cache size will allow the software to go through your photos quicker.
+Go to Preferences > Performance, and increase the size of Camera Raw Cache by a significant amount.
+Generally, 20 GB is good enough.